aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/smart-markers/using-smart-markers/_index.md

 - **Picture:FitToCell** - Auto-fit the image to the cell’s row height and column width.
 - **Picture:ScaleN** - Scale height and width to N percent.
 - **Picture:Width:Nin&Height:Nin** - Render the image N inches high and N inches wide.
-You can also sepecify Left and Top positions (in points).
+You can also specify Left and Top positions (in points).

 Here is the source code used in the example.